apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 Some reasons you may want to write a custom executor include:

 * An executor does not exist which fits your specific use case, such as a specific tool or service for compute.
-* You'd like to use an executor that leverages a compute service but from your preferred cloud provider.
+* You'd like to use an executor that leverages a compute service from your preferred cloud provider.
 * You have a private tool/service for task execution that is only available to you or your organization.